Faces of Addiction at the End of the Trail

 Every word you read from this point on is written by you and your peers.

-You know my mom has been addicted to marijuana 25 yrs or longer!
+You know my mom has been addicted to marijuana for 25 yrs or longer!
 Her life is horrible.
 She took my childhood because I had to raise my sister and has left me with a lot of guilt because I did a bad job.
 She’s very bitter about her life and her choices, and is extremely paranoid all the time.
 If you could see and live what I have, you would never try marijuana.
 After 25 years, she has ruined her life and affected everyone around her.
-She’s left me with emotional scares I don’t think will ever heal and that affect me in my everyday life.
+She’s left me with emotional scars I don’t think will ever heal and that affects me in my everyday life.
 I can’t even have a healthy relationship now because I have no clue what that is. – Kelly

 I think that 25 years from now, someone who is addicted to gambling would be living on the street and have absolutely no money at all.
 People wouldn’t trust that person because they’ve been known to have a problem with gambling.
 They would end up on the street because they would probably use up all their money to go to the casino and play Mariah